NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ![menu management](readme-images/process-maps/process_map_menu.png)

-These process maps have played a pivital part as a reference guide during the course of the development.
+These process maps have played an essential part as a reference guide during the development.
 They have allowed me to ensure that all requirements and acceptance criteria from the user stories have been satisfied.

 [Back to Contents.](#table-of-contents)

 ### Models and Entity Relationship Diagrams (ERD's)

-The project is broken down in to four django models:
+The project is broken down into four django models:

 1. WelcomePromotion - for the promotions on the home page.
 2. MenuItem - for the menu items.